slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

 In order to configure the endpoint:

+* View the logs for the deployed endpoint and get the endpoint id that is printed out in there
-* Login to a server with the Globus connect binaries or run `podman run -it --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1` to get a container with the necessary binaries
+* Login to a server with the Globus connect binaries or run `docker run -it --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1` to get a container with the necessary binaries
 * Run `globus-connect-server login [endpoint-id]`
 * Run `globus-connect-server storage-gateway create [options]` with the appropriate options